Search & Describe Twins

 from requests import request

-# Client request timeout is used to stop the request processing once the timeout is reached
+# The latter is used to stop the request once the timeout is reached

 "Iotics-RequestTimeout": (